alexmilowski/littleflow/littleflow.md

 A task may only output one structured object as its output.

-When two tasks are joined (e.g. `A → B`), the input is simply the output of the preceding task.
+When two tasks are joined (e.g. `A → B`), the input to the following task is simply the output of the preceding task.

 If there are more than two incoming edges, the inputs are aggregated via the following rules: